solidarychain/solidarychain-development-monorepo/NOTES.md

   -H "Authorization: Bearer ${accessToken}" | jq
 ```

-> Note: if above error occurs request users, it seems **we forgot to create couchdb indexs** with `./views/install.sh`, install views and try again
+> Note: if above error occurs in server log, when request users, it because **we forgot to create couchdb indexs**, install views with `./views/install.sh` and try again

 ```shell
 server: {